What is Circular Debt?

-The power sector of Pakistan is mainly divided into two components.
+The power sector of Pakistan consists of two main components.
 The first one is the generation sector with different public-owned or independent power generation companies (GENCOs).
 The second one is the power distribution sector with public-owned distribution companies (DISCOs).

 Transmission and distribution parts of the supply chain of Pakistan’s power sector are exclusively owned, managed, and operated by the public sector whereas the production sector enjoys contributions from both public and private companies.

 At the generation level, WAPDA, KESC, Independent Power Producers (IPPs), and Pakistan Atomic Energy Commission are generating electricity from an installed generation capacity of 35,975 MW (Pakistan Economic Survey 2019-20)

 The problem starts at the level of the power Distribution Companies (DISCOs).
 The widespread corruption, mismanagement, power theft, and low recoveries result in the accumulation of payables at the level of end consumers.
 As a result, DISCOs fail to clear their payables to Central Power Purchasing Authority (CPPA) or National Transmission and Despatch Company (NTDC).